OPC UA Safe & Secure South Plugin

 • CA Certificate Authority: The name of the root certificate authorities certificate file in DER format.
 This is the certificate authority that forms the root of trust and signs the certificates that will be trusted.
 If using self-signed certificates this should be left blank.

-• Server Public Certificate: The name of the public certificate of the OPC/UA server specified in the OPCUA Server URL.
+• Server Public Certificate: The name of the public certificate of the OPC UA server specified in the OPC UA Server URL.
 This must be a DER format certificate file.
 It must be signed by the certificate authority unless you are using self-signed certificates.

-• Client Public Certificate: The name of the public certificate of the OPC/UA client application, that is, this plugin.
+• Client Public Certificate: The name of the public certificate of the OPC UA client application, that is, this plugin.
 This must be a DER format certificate file.
 It must be signed by the certificate authority unless you are using self-signed certificates.

 • Client Private Key: The name of the private key of the client application, that is, the private key the plugin will use.
 This must be a PEM format key file.